WenjiangDeng/MAX/README.md

 - A list of mutations containing the information of chromosome, start position, end position, reference sequence and alternative sequence.
 Here is an example of the mutation file:

   ![image](https://user-images.githubusercontent.com/40486459/110201429-5520b100-7e63-11eb-9efd-e57f12793b66.png)
+- The reference of genome or the specific chromosome of the mutations.
+In this study, we use the hg38 gene model downloaded from [UCSC repository](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/chromosomes/).